Generative Modelling of L\'evy Area for High Order SDE Simulation: Numerical Experiments

 \subsection{Numerical Results}

 We compare four discretisation schemes combined with multilevel Monte-Carlo (MLMC) \cite{GilesMLMC}.
 We briefly recall that MLMC is based on the idea of a telescoping sum of expectations.
-Indeed, assume we have $L$ levels, and that $Y^l$ is an estimator for $X$, based on a discretisation scheme with step-size $h_l$, then we may write
+Indeed, assume we have $L$ levels, and that $Y_l$ is an estimator for $X$, based on a discretisation scheme with step-size $h_l$, then we may write

-with $Y^0\equiv 0$.
+with $Y_0\equiv 0$.
 The MLMC estimator is then defined by

+where $Y_l^{i,l}$ is the $i$\textsuperscript{th} sample of the estimator $Y_l$ used on level $l$, and $Y_{l-1}^{i,l}$ is the $i$\textsuperscript{th} sample of the estimator $Y_{l-1}$ that is used on level $l$.
 It is important to note that the pairs $(Y_{l}^{i,l},Y_{l-1}^{i,l})$ are coupled: the underlying Brownian path for each member of the pair is the same.
-In our case, the path on the lower level will be coarse (i.e. a large step size) and the higher level will be fine (i.e. a small step size).
+In our case, the path on the lower level will be coarse (i.e.~a large step size) and the higher level will be fine (i.e.~a small step size).
 The standard condition used to ensure convergence of the telescoping sum of expectations is given by

+However, when incorporating a fake L\'evy area term, our coupling at each level is defined as follows.\smallbreak \begin{enumerate}[label=\arabic*), leftmargin=3em] \item The Brownian increments for the fine path $Y_{l}^{\m\cdot,\m l}$ are generated with step size $h_{l}$, with the increments of fake L\'evy area generated using some estimator $\tA^{h_l}$.\smallbreak \item The Brownian increments on the coarse path $Y_{l-1}^{\cdot,l}$ are computed by pairwise summing the increments of the fine path.
+The fake L\'evy area used on the coarse path is computed using one iteration of Chen's identity applied to the increments and areas of the fine path.\smallbreak \end{enumerate}